 This post is also available in: 日本語 (Japanese)

-During the analysis of the xHunt campaign activities, we identified a Kuwaiti organization’s webpage used as an apparent watering hole.
+During the analysis of the xHunt campaign activities, we identified a Kuwait government organization’s webpage used as an apparent watering hole.
 The webpage contained a hidden image which was observed between June and December 2019, and referenced domains associated with malicious activity conducted by the xHunt campaign operators.